When is the Council hard waste collection?

 timber up to 1.5 metres in length (no more than 10 pieces)

 chinaware and window glass (must be wrapped heavily and marked 'glass' )

 computers and TVs (leave in a separate pile), and

 If items on this list are placed out they will NOT be collected and the householder will receive a knock back notice.
 Items must be removed within 24 hours of receiving the notice, failure to comply may incur penalties.

 asbestos (because of the health risks of asbestos, Council advises you hire a professional to transport and dispose of asbestos)

-dangerous goods such as household chemicals and automotive fluids (take these to a mobile Detox Your Home Collection)
+dangerous goods such as household chemicals, pesticides, automotive fluids and fuels (take to a mobile Detox Your Home Collection)

 waste from commercial and industrial operations (pay to dispose of this waste)